Black Mountains, Brecon Beacons National Park

 - Parking: Llanthony Priory – postcode (nearest) – NP7 7NN

-Upon reaching the summit of Hay Bluff, it’s time to absorb some of the wonderful views on offer from the edge of its steep escarpment; northern stretches of the Brecon Beacons National Park and the Wye Valley.
+Upon reaching the summit of Hay Bluff, it’s time to absorb some of the beautiful views on offer from the edge of its steep escarpment, northern stretches of the Brecon Beacons National Park and the Wye Valley.

 The trail crosses the head of the Ewyas Valley into Gospel Pass, Wales’ highest road pass, before climbing once more to the peaks of Twmpa and Rhos Dirion.

-This is a very long and exposed hike, so picking the right weather for this walk is really important.
-Grab yourself a nice day and you will be in for a real treat with views that will last long in your memory!
+This is a very long and exposed hike, so picking the right weather for this walk is essential.
+Grab yourself a nice day, and you will be in for a real treat with views that will last long in your memory!

 Check out our trail review of the Vale of Ewyas horseshoe walk.